jthack/hydeout/about.md

 Hey!
 I'm Joseph, aka rez0.
 Thanks for checking out the site.

 I'm a Christian, husband, father, hacker, and cybersecurity professional.
-I love most things in life, but I'm particularly fond of hacking, running, podcasts, and sweet potato casserole.
+I love most things in life, but I'm particularly fond of hacking, ai-art, running, podcasts, and keylime pie.

 <p class="message">
   "As water reflects the face, so one's life reflects the heart."
 Proverbs 27:19